dingusdev/dingusppc/zdocs/developers/heathrow.md

 # Heathrow ASIC

-The Heathrow ASIC is an intergrated I/O controller designed for use in Power Macintosh G3 computers.
+The Heathrow ASIC is an integrated I/O controller designed for use in Power Macintosh G3 computers.

 Its predecessors are Grand Central and O'Hare ASICs used in other Power Macintosh